hashgraph/hedera-sdk-java/docs/java-app/java-app-quickstart.md

 ```

 ## Additional useful information
-### Fat/uber JAR
-[Creating a fat/uber JAR guide](create-jar-guide.md) covers how to properly set up Shadow Gradle plugin
-to create a fat/uber JAR of your Java application that uses the Hedera™ Java SDK.

 ## Next steps
 To make it easier to start your Java project using the Hedera™ Java SDK,
 we recommend checking out the [Java examples](../../examples/README.md).